-While SilverBullet for sure is aimed at primarily text-based content, life can not fully be represented in text always.
+While SilverBullet is aimed at primarily text-based content, life can not fully be represented in text always.
 Therefore, SilverBullet supports documents.
 Documents, like Pages ultimately are — once again — just files on disk.
 Using plugs, documents of specific file types can also be viewed and edited.

 Uploading